cysouw/diathesis/text/c05_case.md

 b.
 Hier stinkt es aber.
 :::

 For 'weather' verbs like *wehen* 'to be windy' [@next] it is arguably not a nominative that is dropped, but a nominative that is optionally added.
 I will discuss such additions separately (see [@sec:case-nominative-addition]).
-However, there does not appear to be a clear overt grammatical distinction between a verb like *stinken* that allows for an optional nominative drop and a verb like *wehen* an optional nominative addition .
+However, there does not appear to be a clear overt grammatical distinction between a verb like *stinken* that allows for an optional nominative drop and a verb like *wehen* an optional nominative addition.

 ::: ex
 a.
 Es weht.